mCRL2org/mCRL2/doc/sphinx/source/user_manual/language_reference/mcrl2.rst

 Every mCRL2 specification defines a *process*.
 The language elements that allow you to specify processes rely on the use of *data*.
-These aspects are presented in seperate parts of the documentation.
+These aspects are presented in separate parts of the documentation.
 For the sake of completeness, a separate section is included that describes the lexical elements of the mCRL2 language.

 .. toctree::